worldline/ProSA/cargo-prosa/README.md

 ## Install

-As you can tell by its name, cargo-prosa, is tool embeded in [Cargo](https://doc.rust-lang.org/book/ch14-05-extending-cargo.html).
+`cargo-prosa` is a [Cargo subcommand](https://doc.rust-lang.org/book/ch14-05-extending-cargo.html), so you need to have [Cargo installed](https://doc.rust-lang.org/cargo/getting-started/installation.html) to use it.

-Therefore, you can install it via the Cargo command:
+Install cargo-prosa using the following command:
 ```bash
 cargo install cargo-prosa
 ```

-You should have the command installed with its bounch of functions:
+After installation, verify that the command is available and explore its features:
 ```bash
 cargo prosa --help
 ```